More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Experiments

-\textbf{Datasets.} We evaluate our method on two public image-text matching benchmark: Flickr30K~\cite{young2014image} and MS-COCO~\cite{lin2014microsoft} dataset.
-Flickr30K~\cite{young2014image} dataset contains 31K images collected from the Flickr website.
-Each of these images is annotated with 5 captions.
-Following the setting of~\cite{liu2019focus,lee2018stacked}, we split the dataset into 29k training images, 1k validation images and 1k testing images.
-The MS-COCO dataset used for image-text matching consists of 123,287 images, each of which is with 5 human-annotated descriptions.
-Following~\cite{liu2019focus,lee2018stacked}, the dataset is divided into 113,283 images for training, 5,000 images for validation and 5,000 for testing.
+\textbf{Datasets.} We evaluate our method on two public image-text matching benchmarks: Flickr30K~\cite{young2014image} and MS-COCO~\cite{lin2014microsoft}.
+Flickr30K~\cite{young2014image} dataset contains 31K images, each of which is annotated with 5 captions.
+Following the setting of~\cite{liu2019focus,lee2018stacked}, we split the dataset into 29K training images, 1K validation images, and 1K testing images.
+The MS-COCO dataset used for image-text matching consists of 123,287 images, each of which includes 5 human-annotated descriptions.
+Following~\cite{liu2019focus,lee2018stacked}, the dataset is divided into 113,283 images for training, 5K images for validation, and 5K images for testing.

-\textbf{Evaluation Metrics.} Following~\cite{liu2019focus,lee2018stacked}, we calculate Recall@K (K = 1,5,10) for both \textbf{Image Retrieval} (using sentences to retrieve images) and \textbf{Sentence Retrieval} (using images to retrieve sentences) tasks, which are the proportions of queries whose at least one of the correspondent items belongs to their top-K retrieved items.
-We also report \emph{rsum} which is a summation of all Recall@K values for each model.
+\textbf{Evaluation Metrics.} Following~\cite{liu2019focus,lee2018stacked,wang2019position}, we measure the performance of both \textbf{Image Retrieval} and \textbf{Sentence Retrieval} tasks by calculating recalls at different K values (R@K, K = 1, 5, 10), which are the proportions of the queries whose top-K retrieved items contain their matched items.
+We also report \emph{rsum}, which is the summation of all R@K values for a model.
 On the Flickr30K dataset, we report results on the 1K testing images.
-On the MS-COCO dataset, we report results through averaging over 5-folds 1K test images (referred to MS-COCO 1K) or on the full 5K test images (referred to MS-COCO 5K) following \cite{chen2020adaptive}.
+On the MS-COCO dataset, we report results through averaging over 5-folds 1K test images (referred to MS-COCO 1K), and testing on the full 5K test images (referred to MS-COCO 5K) following the standard evaluation protocol~\cite{lee2018stacked, liu2019focus,wang2019position}.

-For the attention metrics, $T_{IoU}$ is set as 0.5; $T_{Att}$ is set as 1/36 (the average of image fragment attention weights with respect to a text fragment) for SCAN; $T_{Att}$ is set as 0 for BFAN, because this model assigns the attention weights of irrelevant regions to 0 \cite{liu2019focus}.
+To compute the attention metrics, $T_{IoU}$ is set as 0.4, and the results for other values of $T_{IoU}$ can be found in the supplementary material.
+The possible values of $T_{Att}$ are uniformly chosen between 0 and 0.1 with the interval of 0.01.
+We set the range of $T_{Att}$ based on the experimental results that when achieving the best Attention F1-Score the $T_{Att}$is ranging from 0 to 0.1.
+We calculate the Attention Precision, Attention Recall and Attention F1-Score for each value of $T_{Att}$, and then report the precision-recall (PR) curves and the best Attention F1-Score with its correspondent Attention Precision and Attention Recall.